mit-pdos/sigmaos/README.txt

 Build docker images locally (one for kernel and one for user).
 $ ./build.sh

-Build docker images locally and push to DockerHub.
+Build docker images locally and push to DockerHub/S3.
+Images will not include user programs.
+Instead, they will be pushed to (and downloaded from) an S3 bucket named TAGNAME.
+The script expects s3://TAGNAME to already exist.
-$ ./build.sh --push TAGNAME

-When building images for aws, make sure to run with the --target aws flag
 $ ./build.sh --push TAGNAME --target aws

 To run tests for package PACKAGE_NAME, on a locally built version, run: